Myeloproliferative disorders are diseases in which the bone marrow produces too many of one of the three types of blood cells:

 White blood cells, which fight infection

-The following are the most common symptoms of thrombocythemia.
+When there is an increase blood volume and viscosity (thickness), complications associated with this disease can occur.
+The following are the most common symptoms of polycythemia vera.
 However, each individual may experience symptoms differently.
 Symptoms may include:

-The symptoms of thrombocythemia may resemble other blood disorders or medical problems.
+Arterial or venous thrombosis, considered the most serious complications of polycythemia vera, can occur, resulting in a heart attack, stroke, or pulmonary embolism.
+Liver and spleen enlargement are other potential complications.
+The symptoms of polycythemia vera may resemble other blood disorders or medical problems.
 Always consult your doctor for a diagnosis.

-Specific treatment for thrombocythemia will be determined by your doctor based on:
+Specific treatment for polycythemia vera will be determined by your doctor based on:

 - Your age, overall health, and medical history